nextcloud/files_downloadactivity/README.md

 The feature is controllable via the `A local shared file or folder was downloaded` setting on the personal page.

-Customization by me (@TimoKunze): Make all administrators see the activities and not only the person who shared the link.
+Customization by me (TimoKunze): Make all administrators see the activities and not only the person who shared the link.